icopy-site/awesome/docs/awesome/Awesome-Unicode.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8e/Roadmap_to_Unicode_BMP.svg/750px-Roadmap_to_Unicode_BMP.svg.png" alt="A map of the Basic Multilingual Plane.
 Each numbered box represents 256 code points."/>
 </p>

-*The Chinese, Japanese and Korean (https://github.com/jagracey/Awesome-Unicode/blob/master/CJK) scripts share a common background, collectively known as https://github.com/jagracey/Awesome-Unicode/blob/master/CJK characters.
-In the process called Han unification, the common (https://github.com/jagracey/Awesome-Unicode/blob/master/shared) characters were identified and named "https://github.com/jagracey/Awesome-Unicode/blob/master/CJK Unified Ideographs".*
+*The Chinese, Japanese and Korean (CJK) scripts share a common background, collectively known as CJK characters.
+In the process called Han unification, the common (shared) characters were identified and named "CJK Unified Ideographs".*

 ## Unicode Blocks